 - The attention span of humans is 5 seconds while that of a Goldfish is 9 seconds.Yes, humans attention lifespan is lesser than that of a Goldfish.
 Users will access your website under different conditions; while trying to get your contact or when trying to browse for information while in a bar.
 Experiencing delay in these critical moments getting this will lead to a bounce.You can check your page speed by using Google’s Page speed tester which gives you a percentage mobile and desktop score.
 It also provides tips on how to improve your site speed and overall site user experience.
 This is not to scare you but data shows that “A 2-second delay in load time during a visit results in abandonment rates of up to 87%” – source.

 When designing your website you need to be considerate and put yourself in the user’s shoes.
 Remember the last time you lost your way in Lagos?
 The experience can be frustrating and time-wasting.
-That is exactly how it feels when a user lands on your page and is clueless on how to navigate your website.
+That is exactly how it feels when a user lands on your page and is clueless about how to navigate your website.
 You can help save a life..literally…just by improving your site navigation.
-Ways of improving your site navigation is by using tool tips, top level pages, search bar for searching for keywords on the site and contact information on both header and footer of all pages of the website.
+Ways of improving your site navigation are by using tooltips, top-level pages, a search bar for searching for keywords on the site and contact information on both header and footer of all pages of the website.

 Build for your Target Audience

-Choose colours, select fonts and create content based on the target audience and how they want their brand perceived.
-For example, if your target audience is a younger audience , you may want to use a full-width website and a playful font like comic sans.
-A more conservative font like open sans or helvetica is great for a corporate site.
+Choose colors, select fonts, and create content based on the target audience and how they want their brand perceived.
+For example, if your target audience is a younger audience, you may want to use a full-width website and a playful font like Comic Sans.
+A more conservative font like Open Sans or Helvetica is great for a corporate site.

 Colors are important in the world we live in.
-It can change moods, influence perception and consideration of people.
+It can change moods, and influence the perception and consideration of people.
 The color mix you choose in designing your brand’s website has to be deliberate.
-For example it is counter-intuitive to use the color Black for a hospital website.
+For example, it is counter-intuitive to use the color Black for a hospital website.

 K.I.S.S – Keep it Simple, Stupid!

 This may seem like an obvious tip but trust me a lot of websites violate this rule.
 I totally get the urge to display all your awesomeness on a website, but there are creative ways this can be done.
-Honestly, you visit some websites and you can only describe it with one word…”chaotic”.
+Honestly, you visit some websites and you can only describe them with one word…” chaotic”.

 Here are some guides to keeping it simple: